oracle/node-oracledb/doc/api.md

 Number poolTimeout
 ```

-The number of seconds after which idle connections (unused in the
-pool) may be terminated.
-Idle connections are terminated only when
+The number of seconds after which idle connections (unused in the pool) may be
-the pool is accessed.
+terminated.
+Refer to [`oracledb.poolTimeout`](#propdbpooltimeout) for details.

 The default value is 60.